concord-consortium/lab/developer-doc/configuration.md

 The default values for these configuration options are located in `src/lab/lab.config.js`.
 That file gets compiled into `lab/lab.js` and `lab/lab.min.js`.
 So if you have a distribution archive you can change the settings without recompiling by editing those built files.

 ## Build Time Configuration

-Build Time Configuration is done by editing the `config/config.yml` file.

-### Google Analytics

-    :google_analytics:
-      :account_id: <account-id>

-If this section is present in config.yml, the standard google analytics script will be added to the `index.html` and `embeddable.html` pages.
-The script that is embedded on those html pages is located in `script/setup.rb`.
+Build Time Configuration is done by the environment variables.
+Please see `script/setup.rb` (`CONFIG` hash) to check what variables are supported.
+You don't have to set these variables, default values are always provided.
+Some of them are set in .travis.yml in a secure way.